missionpinball/mpf-docs/versions/understanding.rst

 MPF is a work-in-progress and under constant development.
 The core developers spend about 40 hours a week working on MPF with multiple fixes and enhancements made every day.

 We release a new version of MPF about every 8 weeks.
-(See the full release history :doc:`here </version_history/index>`).
+(See the full release history :doc:`here <history>`).

 We are also constantly adding and improving documentation which is available via docs.missionpinball.org.
 When you visit the docs website, you can see the version of MPF in the URL, like this: